Arts & Culture

 Head southwest on 2nd December Street to Al Safa Street and wander over to City Walk.
 Surrounded by LED screens and bustling with activity at all hours of the day, the central plaza is the epicentre of one of the world’s most futuristic lifestyle districts.

 City Walk seamlessly blends entertainment, shopping and dining, alongside boutique hotels and chic residential apartments.
 The area is also home to the Dubai Walls Project, where 15 of the world’s best-known urban artists have made their mark on the city’s eclectic art scene.
-With striking architecture reminiscent of European streets, take a stroll and explore City Walk’s top fashion spots, such as Bambah, Ted Baker and Maje, while admiring the work of street artists from around the globe.
+With striking architecture reminiscent of European streets, take a stroll and explore City Walk’s top fashion spots, such as ANATOMI, Harmont & Blaine and Luxury Maison, while admiring the work of street artists from around the globe.

 In the frame at Central Plaza

-Walk towards City Walk’s central plaza and you'll find walls decorated with the work of American contemporary artist Ron English in his signature POPaganda style, competing for attention with Beau Stanton’s stunning shifting maritime mural also nearby.
-Have your camera at the ready for a selfie next to the work of British graffiti artist, Nick Walker, titled ‘I Heart Dubai’ or New York artist Aiko’s colourful lady wearing a kimono.
+Wander towards City Walk’s central plaza and you'll find walls decorated with the work of American contemporary artist Ron English in his signature POPaganda style, competing for attention with Beau Stanton’s stunning shifting maritime mural also nearby.
+Have your camera at the ready to snap the work of British graffiti artist Nick Walker, titled ‘I Heart Dubai’ or New York artist Aiko’s colourful lady wearing a kimono.

 Continue your tour past works by Eelus, whose image of a girl with an umbrella under a rainbow rain shower is another top Instagram pick.